EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/01_devtools.md

 - Method: record a profile → find the Vue marks → look for the **widest render bar**, then ask why that component rendered at all

-> This is the number you write in the before/after table of workshops 6, 7 and 11.
+> In workshop 1 you write this number down next to the render counters.

 ---